LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/MutualTLSAuthentication/MtlsAPI/Introduction/introduction.md

 As any kind of business, you would use the mTLS API to upload a certificate, map an existing certificate, wrap and forward mTLS requests etc.

+### Happy flow example

+mTLS happy flow includes configuring the service and then invoking it in runtime:

+* Configuration Time:
+  - Create compliant P12 file (Java compliant public + private)
+  - Run the p12tester resource, this will check that the P12 is valid, decipherable and can be used to reach the remote endpoint.
+  - Upload the P12.
+  - Create mapping for the service name/url/sitedId that uses the created certificate.
+* Run time
+  - Run the mapping API for the configured service name/url/siteId, this will indicate that all the data is saved successfully and can be used.
+  - Forward the request using the preconfigured parameters (if all previous step passed then this step should not fail).

 ### Prerequisites

 In order for mTLS to work, you'll need to generate a specific mTLS certificate.
 You can accomplish this by receiving a CSR from our support team, filling out the CSR with the required details and signing the certificate with a 3rd party provider.